When Should You Hire an HOA Management Company?

 Security Concerns

 Even the most luxurious condos are often built in areas where security may be a concern.
 Gentrified areas suffer from this the most.
-When safety becomes a concern and communities need to gate the community or hire security companies, it may be best to let property managers handle these HOAs.
-Should liability issues arise, property managers and security companies generally take the fall.
-This may offer additional protection for community members.
+When safety becomes a concern and communities need to gate the community or hire security companies, it may be best to hire a property management company.
+Security companies or property managers may offer additional protection for community members when liability issues arise.

 Some communities still insist on managing themselves, even in the wake of security risks.
 To get around the resulting legal complications, they may choose to hire attorneys to negotiate with the security company.
 Attorneys can ensure the creation of a contract that holds the security company liable for safety-related premises liability claims.